perima/12-factor-dotnet-core-workshop/src/{{cookiecutter.project_name}}/labguide/labguide.md

 69. Scroll down to the **Sample code** section and select **Javascript**
 70. Note how the sample code instantiates the SecretsManager client?

-    ```javasript
-    // Create a Secrets Manager client
+    ```csharp
-    var client = new AWS.SecretsManager({
+    IAmazonSecretsManager client = new AmazonSecretsManagerClient(RegionEndpoint.GetBySystemName(region));
-        endpoint: endpoint,
-        region: region
-    });
     ```

     Once the client is instantiated, a secret can be retrieved by calling:

-    ```javascript
-    client.getSecretValue({SecretId: secretName}, function(err, data) {
-      if(err) {
-        ...
-      }
-      else
-      {
-        if(data.SecretString !== "")
-        {
+    ```csharp
-            secret = data.SecretString;
+    response = client.GetSecretValueAsync(request);
-        }
-      });
     ```

     In our case, we are using the SecretString parameter as a property bag, and the string itself is a JSON object.
 The number plate regular expression we need is stored in this serialised object, as a property called `NumberPlateRegEx`.

-71. In your AWS Cloud9 IDE, locate the **repos/Acquire/UploadTrigger/index.js** Lambda function and open it in the IDE
+71. In your AWS Cloud9 IDE, locate the **repos/Acquire/UploadTrigger/Function.cs** Lambda function and open it in the IDE
 72. Locate the function **getNumberPlateFromSecretsManager** in the source code and note that it simply returns `.*` as the regular expression.
 Your task here is to modify this function so that it correctly returns the `NumberPlateRegEx` value that is stored in AWS Secrets Manager, using the sample code as inspiration.
 The pseudo code for your implementation should do the following:

   -   Instantiate the SecretsManager client object from the AWS SDK (note that when you construct the client, you do not have to specify endpoint and region).
-  -   Call `getSecretValue({SecretId: "/Staging/{{cookiecutter.project_name}}/Metadata"}, ()=> ...)` to retrieve the property bag as a JSON serialised string
+  -   Call `GetSecretValueAsync({SecretId: "/Staging/{{cookiecutter.project_name}}/Metadata"}, ()=> ...)` to retrieve the secret.
   -   Handle errors - in all cases, log the error and then simply return a valid regular expression such as `.*`.
 In a real environment implementation, you would handle errors robustly, but for this workshop, simply falling back to a 'catch all' expression is ok
-  -   Assuming all is ok, dereference the `SecretString` field of the return object and parse it as JSON using `JSON.parse(...)`
+  -   Assuming all is ok, dereference the `SecretString` field of the return object and parse it as JSON using `JsonConvert.DeserializeObject(...)`
   -   In the resulting object, dereference the `NumberPlateRegEx` property to get the value to return from the function.
-Note that you do not use the 'return' keyword, but instead, call the `callback()` method and pass in the number plate regular express you retrieved from the call to Secrets Manager.

-      Note: If you get stuck and want to skip coding this function by hand, you will find a finished version of the function in UploadTrigger/getNumberPlateFromSecretsManager.js
+      Note: If you get stuck and want to skip coding this function by hand, you will find a finished version of the function in UploadTrigger/getNumberPlateFromSecretsManager.txt

 #### Implement code to trigger the AWS Step Function in the **repos/Acquire/UploadTrigger/index.js** file

-73. In the same **UploadTrigger/index.js** file, locate the line `// TODO: Call the Step Function using the AWS SDK`.
-Remove the `console.log()` placeholder statement.
+73. In the same **UploadTrigger/Function.cs** file, locate the line `// TODO: Call the Step Function using the AWS SDK`.
-74. [Refer to the documentation here](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/StepFunctions.html#startExecution-property) and call the `startExecution` method of the `AWS.StepFunctions()` client object, passing in the `executionParams` object that has already been constructed in the code provided.
-The executionParams object has the ARN of the state machine to trigger, and the input object to pass in:
+74. [Refer to the documentation here](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/StepFunctions.html#startExecution-property) and call the `StartExecutionAsync` method of the `AmazonStepFunctionsClient` client object, passing in the `StartExecutionRequest` object that has already been constructed in the code provided.
+The StartExecutionRequest object has the ARN of the state machine to trigger, and the input object to pass in:

-    ```javascript
-    var executionParams =
+    ```csharp
-    {
+    new StartExecutionRequest() {
-      stateMachineArn: process.env.NumberPlateProcessStateMachine,
-      input: JSON.stringify(numberPlateTriggerResult)
-    };
+      StateMachineArn = Environment.GetEnvironmentVariable("NumberPlateProcessStateMachine"),
+      Input = JsonConvert.SerializeObject(result) }
     ```

-    Note: If you get stuck and want to skip coding this function by hand, you will find a finished version of the function in UploadTrigger/startExecution.js
+    Note: If you get stuck and want to skip coding this function by hand, you will find a finished version of the function in UploadTrigger/Function.full

-75. After making all the changes, save the **repos/Acquire/UploadTrigger/index.js** file in the AWS Cloud9 IDE.
+75. After making all the changes, save the **repos/Acquire/UploadTrigger/Function.cs** file in the AWS Cloud9 IDE.
 76. The SAM template that was provided for you initially defines an AWS Lambda function as a placeholder, and that doesn't perform any real work - called **NOOP** (No Operation).
 In order for the S3 upload trigger to fire the **UploadTrigger** Lambda function, you need to edit the template so that it refers to the updated function.
 In the AWS Cloud9 IDE, open the file **repos/Acquire/template.yml**
 77. Locate the **Resource** called `UploadTrigger`
-78. Within this resource, locate the `Handler:` property and note that it is set to `NOOP/index.handler`
+78. Within this resource, locate the `Handler:` property and note that it is set to `NOOP::UploadTrigger.Function::FunctionHandler`
-79. Modify the `Handler:` value, setting it to `UploadTrigger/index.handler` instead.
+79. Modify the `Handler:` value, setting it to `UploadTrigger::UploadTrigger.Function::FunctionHandler` instead.
 This will instruct the template to update the S3 upload trigger to fire the `UploadTrigger` Lambda function

 #### Deploy the changes using CI/CD